Has Open Source Won if We Sacrifice a Freedom? A Report from Drupaljam Utrecht

 One important topic that came up was open source licenses and the sustainability of the current open source model.
 Should we remove one or more of the four freedoms from an open source license — temporarily or permanently — to facilitate an income stream?

 If open source has truly won, I find it is interesting that the sustainability of open source is still a question.
 If you pardon the war analogy, I think this is possibly a symptom of open source having won a battle, but not (yet) won the war.
 (I didn’t have a good answer there and then, but I was presented with it two days later, during the WordCamp Europe keynote.
-You can read my report from that event soon.)
+Read my report from that event.)

 What Makes a Regional Open Source Conference Perfect?